Celebrate Sweater Weather in These 11 New England Small Towns

 Photo by Faina Gurevich/Shutterstock

-Julia Roberts and co. made Mystic, Connecticut, famous with the 1988 romantic comedy movie Mystic Pizza.
-The movie portrays a seaport town characterized by slow living, and 35 years later, this idyllic spirit remains intact in this town of slightly less than 5,000.
+Julia Roberts and co. made Mystic, Connecticut, famous with the 1988 romantic comedy movie Mystic Pizza (where you can still go for a pie).
+The movie portrays a seaport destination characterized by slow living, and 37 years later, this idyllic spirit remains intact in this town of 4,400.

 Aerial view of small-town Stowe, surrounded by trees in fall foliage